by Jonas E. Alexis & Merlin L. Miller

 In your experience, why do you think people are attached to the Zionist ideology?
 Why is it so hard for people to look at the evidence consistently?

-Miller: For several decades now we have been indoctrinated by a controlled mainstream media, puppet politicians, educational institutions and a misguided Christian community – to believe things which are simply not true.
+Miller: For several decades now we have been indoctrinated by a controlled mainstream media, puppet politicians, educational institutions, and a misguided Christian community – to believe things that are simply not true.

 Ironically, motivating much of the subterfuge is an American virtue to serve and aid others.
 That virtue can also be a vice when exploited by those with a hidden agenda.
 Most Americans view Israel as an innocent David standing up against a brutish Goliath (the Muslim world and any obstacle to Israeli hegemony).